alpha-dragon-org/dragon-module3-sniperAnalysis/README.md

 - **Module Name:** Sniper Analysis
 - **Bounty:** 0.05% of $DRAGON supply
-- **Goal:** Retrieve all data below in real-time and with extremely high accuracy.
+- **Goals:** Retrieve all data below in real-time and with extremely high accuracy.

 ### Data To Fetch